jcm-1/sg3_4-reverse/README.md

 According to the user manual, The SpectraGen has other functions to allow downloading other state data, like page sequencing, etc. Needs to be reverse engineered.

-# Super Nerdy Assembly File Stuff:
+# Super Nerdy Assembly File Stuff from fstark:

 ## ROMs: